Photographing Sacred Places | Heiligenkreuz Abbey, Austria

 Founded in 1133 by St. Leopold III The abbey is a lovely, peaceful place.
 The oldest and continuously active Cistercian monastery in the world it was visited by Pope Benedict XVI in 2007.

 Regarded as one of the most beautiful monasteries in the world it offers the photographer numerous opportunities.
 However, as it's only possible to enter the monastery as part of a tour, I had to make my photos immediately after the rest of the group had left each of the numerous spaces we visited.
 I then had to hurry along and catch up before repeating the process at the next location.
 To do justice to this most wonderful place a tripod, more time and a more contemplated approach are needed.
+But we do what we can with the opportunities available to us.

 If ever you are in Vienna you can reach Heiligenkreuz Abbey as part of a day trip that can include, as mine did, a drive through the Vienna Woods with stops at other interesting locations along the way.
 I certainly recommend it.